Philippine folk music: Dance music among southern Muslim ethnicities

 The court and folk dance music of the Muslim-Filipino groups have preserved ancient Southeast Asian musical instruments, modes and repertoires lost to Hispanicized islands further north.
 It is important to note that stricter interpretations of Islam do not condone musical entertainment, and thus the musical genres among the Muslimized Filipinos cannot be considered "Islamic".Genres shares characteristics with other Southeast-Asian court and folk music: Indonesian Gamelan, Thai Piphat, Malay Caklempong, Okinawan Min'yō and to a lesser extent, through cultural transference through the rest of Southeast Asia, is comparable even to the music of the remote Indian Sub-Continent.

 Generally, music falling under this category tells a story.
 An example is the Singkil, which relates an episode from the Darangen (the Maranao version of the ancient Indian epic, the Ramayana).
 The dance recounts the story of Putri Gandingan (Sita) as she was saved by Rajahmuda Bantugan (Rama) from crashing rocks, represented by bamboo poles.
 The Singkil is considered the most famous in the Philippines under this category for its perceived elegance, and is also performed by Filipinos from other ethnic groups throughout the country.

 Music is related in war in some regions in the country, as it is a way to show the emotions of victory and defeat, as well as the resolution of conflict.
 Philippine music also depends on the biographical factors: in cooler regions such as the Cordilleras, the beat of the music is so slower, while in warmer areas it is quite fast.

 Dance music among other indigenous ethnicities

 Like secular songs from the same group, this form of music has a sort of beat, even though it is hard to put it in a form of time signature.
-Percussions are mainly used for these type of music and sometimes, a gong is enough.
+Percussions are mainly used for these types of music and sometimes, a gong is enough.

 As closeness to Nature is a main feature of these ethnic groups, one can expect that dance steps falling under this category are a mimicry of the movements of plants and animals of a certain locality.
 Some music is simply called the 'Monkey Dance' or the 'Robin Dance' for identification.

 Some of the music falling under this category is ritual music: thus there are dances used for marriage, worship, and even preparation for a war.